Vietnam Travel Route (3 or 4 weeks)

 Best Time to Visit Vietnam

 Avoid visiting Vietnam during public holidays like TET, as prices will be much higher.
-It’s also good to note that most shops will be closed and transport services greatly reduced.
+It’s also good to note that most shops will be closed and transport services will be greatly reduced.

 Do I Need a Visa to Travel to Vietnam?

 Yes!
 Apply for an electronic visa online before traveling to Vietnam.
 The e-visa costs 25 USD and is valid for 30 days of travel.
-It takes 3 days to be approved but allow for more time just in case of delays, or problems with the application.
+It takes 3 days to be approved but allows for more time just in case of delays or problems with the application.
 For a 90-day visa, apply beforehand using a reputable agency or by visiting the Vietnamese embassy in your home country.

 Safety in Vietnam

-Vietnam is a very safe country to travel in.
-Even so, always keep your belongings with you, and be wary of pickpockets, and scams.
+Vietnam is a very safe country to travel through.
+Even so, always keep your belongings with you, and be wary of pickpockets and scams.
 If traveling by motorbike, be very wary of the chaotic traffic on the roads, always wear a helmet, and make sure you have insurance.

 - Find Hotels via Booking.com